VampireVol/DictionarySearcher/README.md

 # Dictionary Searcher

 UI application for searching words in an english dictionary.
 This application developed in C++ and Qt6.
-[Dictionary](https://raw.githubusercontent.com/dwyl/english-words/master/words.txt) is used for this application
+[Dictionary](https://raw.githubusercontent.com/dwyl/english-words/master/words.txt) is used for this application.

 ## Features
 - ```std::find()``` is used for searching